canjs/canjs/index.md

 ### Safety

 Memory safety is really important, especially in long-lived, dynamic pages.
-CanJS combats this menece in two important and unique ways:
+CanJS combats this menace in two important and unique ways:

 __Controls that unbind event handlers auto-magically__